AndyCappDev/tourboxelite/docs/GUI_USER_GUIDE.md

 ### The 20 TourBox Controls

-Your TourBox Elite has these controls:
+Your TourBox has these controls:

 **Buttons (7):**
 - `side` - Large side button